urvil38/Big-Data-Project-Winter-2024/README.md

 ## Pneumonia Detection

-Our project focuses on creating a robust and reliable system designed to classify X-ray images of lungs into distinct classes, including COVID-19, bacterial pneumonia, viral pneumonia, lung opacity, and normal cases.
+Our project focuses on creating a robust and reliable system designed to classify X-ray images of lungs into distinct classes, including COVID-19, viral pneumonia, lung opacity, and normal cases.
 The data for this project is organized into three key categories: training, validation, and test sets, ensuring comprehensive learning and evaluation phases.
 This endeavor aims to significantly enhance healthcare delivery and improve patient outcomes by leveraging a dataset partitioned into training, validation, and test sets.
 By distinguishing between these conditions effectively, our project seeks to enhance medical diagnostic processes significantly.

 ### Problem Statement